noushineftekhari/noushineftekhari.github.io/_pages/about.md

 ---
 permalink: /
-title: "Noushin Eftekhari – Researcher in AI for Biodiversity and Cancer Research"
+title: "Noushin Eftekhari – Researcher in AI for Environment and Cancer Research"
 author_profile: true
 redirect_from:
   - /about/